ozlembasabakar/TaggingInChat/README.md

 # TaggingInChat

 This project was created with the goal of learning about implementing ViewBased into a JetpackCompose project.
-Built entirely with Jetpack Compose and Kotlin. 🛠️
+Built entirely with View-Based, Jetpack Compose, and Kotlin. 🛠️

 You can find the medium blog post about this feature in [here](https://medium.com/p/3b8e799b9232/edit).

-_The View-Based UI version will be added soon._

 ### Screenshots